campenr/mothur-py/README.md

 intention to provide a more general python wrapper that would work outside of the IPython/Jupyter notebook environment, as well as provide support for mothur's `current` keyword functionality.

-**Note:** This module has only been tested with mothur v1.39.5 and python 3.6 on Windows 10 (64-bit).
-It should in theory work with other versions of mothur, but the older the version the less likely as this module relies upon some of the more recent mothur commands/output to function properly.
+**Note:** This module has only been tested with mothur v1.39.5 and python 3.
+It should in theory work with older versions of mothur, but the older the version the less likely as this module relies upon some of the more recent mothur commands/output to function properly.

 ---